natlas/natlas/natlas-server/README.md

-# nweb-server
+# natlas-server

 Installing Elasticsearch
 ------------------------

-NWeb now defaults to using elasticsearch for the backend.
+natlas now defaults to using elasticsearch for the backend.
 The installation of elasticsearch isn't something I wanted to try to automate, so download the latest here and then follow the instructions below:

 https://www.elastic.co/downloads/elasticsearch